3rd Offense (felony) DUI – Overview and the Law

-In other words, after the prosecutor presents his or her evidence, unless the Judge can sit back and say something like, “Well, this case is total BS,” and then dismiss it for lack of evidence, the matter will be “bound over,” meaning sent to the circuit court for further proceedings.
+In other words, after the prosecutor presents his or her evidence, unless the Judge can sit back and say something like, “Well, this case is total BS,” and then dismiss it for lack of evidence, the matter will be “bound over” and sent to the circuit court for further proceedings.

-As far as plea bargains go in 3rd offense cases, it's usually - but not always - better, if possible, to negotiate a deal that takes a 3rd offense felony DUI down to a 2nd offense misdemeanor in the local district court.
-However, there can also be any number of reasons (including things like the prosecutor’s policy or defense lawyer's strategy) why the case should be sent to the circuit court, instead.
+As far as plea bargains go in 3rd offense cases, it’s usually – but not always – better, if possible, to negotiate a deal that takes a 3rd offense felony DUI down to a 2nd offense misdemeanor in the local district court.
+However, there can also be any number of reasons (including things like the prosecutor’s policy, the defense lawyer’s strategy, or an especially tough district court Judge) why the case should be sent to the circuit court, instead.

-This can sound complicated and confusing, but when my team and I sit down with our client, in-person, and explain this, it’s a lot more straightforward.
+This can sound complicated and confusing, but when my team and I sit down with our client, in-person, and explain everything, it’s a lot more straightforward.

 By contrast, a detailed explanation here would eat up more space than it’s worth.

-The real-world takeaway for now is that in the vast majority of cases, the defense lawyer and the prosecutor will meet for any number of pre-exam conferences in the district court to discuss the evidence and/or in an attempt to work out a resolution of the case.
+The real-world takeaway for now is that in the vast majority of cases, the defense lawyer and the prosecutor will meet for any number of pre-exam conferences in the district court to discuss the evidence and attempt to work out a resolution of the case.

 This either leads to a plea bargain in the district court, or the case moves up to the circuit court.

 Things will make more sense as we go through the next 4 sections.
-For now, the point is that a whole lot can be done to make things better if you’re facing a 3rd offense DUI.
-The extent to which that happens, though, depends on the skill of your lawyer, the strength of the evidence against you, the location of your case, and the sentencing recommendation and particulars of your relationship to alcohol.
+The key point here is that a whole lot can be done to make things better if you’re facing a 3rd offense DUI.
+The extent to which that happens, though, depends on the skill of your lawyer, the strength of the evidence against you, the location of your case, and other factors we’ll examine in the next sections.